Astro Orbiter (A Spinning Attraction in Tomorrowland at Magic Kingdom)

 Or you can preview the complete list of rides at Magic Kingdom.

 Resorts Gal specializes in Disney World Resorts, Characters, and Dining.
 Check out some of our resources, like our list of Disney World Resort Reviews.
-That article gives a brief overview of every resort at Disney.
+That article gives a brief overview of every Disney Resort Hotel.

 We also have a complete list of our Disney restaurant reviews for planning dining reservations.
-Usually, we recommend scheduling one Disney World character dining meal, a Disney signature dining reservation, and one reservation at one of the best restaurants at Disney Springs.
+We usually recommend scheduling one Disney World character dining meal, one Disney signature dining meal, and a reservation at one of the best restaurants at Disney Springs.

 If you plan to meet characters in the parks, we have an updated list of Disney World Characters.
 It includes every available character meet in the parks and where to find rare characters throughout the year.